 But putting a murdering mother in prison is not going to help her children.
 Putting a violent mother in jail is not going to help the children.
 Perhaps we cannot put any mother in prison for any criminal offence, lest she cries “but what about my kids?!”
 Mothers are put in jail all the time for all sorts of criminal offences, as are fathers.
 Why would there be an exception for breaking court orders that relate to the welfare of children, unless judges consider contempts of court in a child-related matter a somewhat trivial offence?
 Perhaps all criminals that are also parents should escape jail time!

-And if the court is not minded to do this, there are, as indicated below, a range of other options.
+And if the court is not minded to do this, there is, as indicated below, a range of other options.

-The court can order the RP to pay you compensation for financial losses (S. 11 (O) of the Act):
+The court can order the AP to pay you compensation for financial losses (S. 11 (O) of the Act):

 “If the court is satisfied that—

 (a)an individual has failed to comply with [F3a provision of the child arrangements] order, and